 Specialist Glass Technology

-It is important to keep in mind that Low Iron Glass may not always be necessary for your glass specification, especially if the glass unit includes any coatings (such as low e or solar control).
-The team at IQ will be able to advise you as to whether Low Iron Glass will be a useful investment for your glazing package and offer technical data on the light transmission and G factor of your glass specification.
+It is important to keep in mind that low iron glass may not always be necessary for your glass specification, especially if the glass unit includes any coatings (such as low e or solar control).
+The team at IQ will be able to advise you as to whether low iron glass will be a useful investment for your glazing package and offer technical data on the light transmission and G factor of your glass specification.

 Anti-reflective glass is another useful tool for listed building renovations.
 The glass goes through a specialist finishing process to reduce internal and external reflection from the glass panel resulting in a glass unit that is almost invisible.
 This solution is particularly effective when the glass is being used as a barrier between spaces, such as glass extensions, links or to block-in existing openings.

-The Glazing Design + Install
+The Glazing Design & Install

 Using the latest in surveying technology, IQ’s surveyor can create a 3D model of the opening and all brick or stone joints in CAD, giving IQ an accurate vector model of the building on which we will be working.
 This enables our experienced designers and fixers to install glass panels without damaging the brickwork of listed buildings.

 All finishing to listed buildings must be detailed and intricate in order to maintain the honour of the original work.
 All design details must be created individually for each project to ensure that the design and detailing is correct and applicable to each application.